shadyvalleyfarm/shadyvalleyfarm.github.io/index.md

 The entire herd consists of 13 does, 3 bucks, and 5 wethers.
 I was going to begin DHI and LA in 2016, however, this will not be happening now.

 The following table lists the entire herd with individual asking prices.
 The entire herd may be purchased for $5000.00 as a whole.
-I will only begin selling individual and smaller groups starting January 14, 2016 with the exception of Mei and Shauna.
-I'd like to find them a good home.
-Please use the contact form at the bottom of the page to inquire about purchasing the herd or to be added to a wait list for individual goats.

 This list is missing some data just because I am lazy and have not had a chance to dig through all my paperwork

 Goats are dual ADGA and AGS registered (except wethers).
 Only ADGA information is listed below

-## Entire Herd Package
+## Entire Herd Package - $5000.00

 |Number|Barn Name|ADGA_Registered_Name|Date_Of_birth|Gender|Price|Notes
 |:----------|:-------|:-------|:-------|:-------|:-------|:-------